Open-Health-Manager/patient-data-receipt-fsh/input/pagecontent/index.md

-The Patient Data Receipt Implementation Guide describes how organizations can provide collected health data to a health manager application that the individual has designated.
+The Patient Data Receipt Implementation Guide describes how organizations can provide collected health data in Standard Personal Health Record format to a health manager application that the individual has designated.

 ### Introduction